NethServer/docs/developer-manual/en/gateway.rst

 If you want to use a custom checkip, these are some lines guides to make the right choice:

-* use an ip address inside the network of you provider, for example the provider DNS
+* use an ip address inside the network of you provider
 * choose an hop near your gateway.
 You can use a command like this to discover a suitable next hop:

 ::